Insulin is a type of hormone produced by your pancreas. It helps your body store and use carbohydrates found in food.

 You can use any of these devices to inject insulin into the fat layer below your skin.
 For example, you can inject it into the fat of your abdomen, thighs, buttocks, or upper arms.

 Your healthcare provider can help you learn how to inject insulin.
-Ask them about the relative benefits and downsides of using a syringe, insulin pen, or insulin pump.
+Ask them about the relative benefits and downsides of using a syringe or insulin pen.
 They can also teach you how to safely dispose of used equipment.

 Injecting yourself with insulin might seem intimidating at first.
 But over time, you can become more comfortable and confident giving yourself injections.